nexcess/magento-turpentine/README.md

  speed for site browsing.
 It will remove a lot of load on the backend though so for heavily loaded sites it can free up enough backend resources to have a noticeable effect on "actions".
- - Multi-store/multi-site setups that use the same *URL path and domain combo* will not work.
+ - Multi-store/multi-site setups that use the same URL path **and** domain will not work.
 Specifically they will always use the default site/store and changing via the dropdown menu will not do anything.
 Examples:
     - example.com/store/en/ and example.com/store/de/ works (same domain, different paths)